LORDSAMARRIPAS/SublimeApp/README.md

 - **GitHub Repository:** The source code repository hosted on GitHub serves as the central location for version control and collaboration.
 Continuous Integration (CI) workflows are implemented using GitHub Actions to automate testing and ensure code quality upon every push to the main branch.

 - **CI/CD Pipelines:** GitHub Actions are leveraged to automate the CI/CD processes.
 Upon a push to the main branch, a CI workflow runs tests to validate the codebase's integrity.
 Following successful testing, a CD workflow deploys the updated code to a production server.

-- **Production Server:** An independent Ubuntu server, accessible via SSH, is utilized as the production environment.
-Upon triggering the CD workflow, the production server is updated by pulling the latest changes from the GitHub repository and executing deployment scripts.
-The deployed application is made accessible to the public via the server's domain IP address, on port 8000 - http://146.190.55.145:8000/

 - **MySQL Database:** An independent MySQL database hosted on DigitalOcean stores application data.
 Regular backups are performed using a cron job and MySQL dump to prevent data loss in the event of a system failure.